Niji no Silkroad: Plot

 The player controls the main protagonist, an exiled prince of LittleLand that has been recently informed of his royal heritage.
 To reclaim the throne, the prince must collect seven shards of the Rainbow Mirror and defeat the usurper, Zrool.
 The shards are scattered throughout Asia and the prince must trade goods to make his way to each region.
 Once the mirror is collected, the prince shines it at Zrool and exposes the imposter.
 The prince then takes his throne as the new king.

 Music

 The game's music was composed by famed Japanese composer Asei Kobayashi.
 The music mostly consists of middle-eastern themes (using the Hungarian minor scale).
 The music was arranged for the Famicom by Ryoko Kihara, and was directed by Shigeo Kihara of Astro Music.
-The two had previously worked on the Famicom title Momotarou Densetsu.
+The two had previously worked on the Famicom title Momotarō Densetsu.
 While the sound was outsourced, the sound driver and effects were done by the developer, Advance Communication Company.

 A soundtrack CD for the game was released titled "Rainbow Silk Road Image Album WINDY ROAD."
 It contains the in-game music, with the addition of a few arrangements.